pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0141.md

     )
   ```

-  You can also create a tool, ``Reducer/signpost(_:log:)``, that automatically instruments every action of your feature with signposts to find any potential performance problems in your app.
+  You can also create a tool, [`signpost`](https://pointfreeco.github.io/swift-composable-architecture/main/documentation/composablearchitecture/reduce/signpost(_:log:)), that automatically instruments every action of your feature with signposts to find any potential performance problems in your app.
 And 3rd parties have built their own tools for tracking and instrumenting features, all thanks to the fact that there is a data representation of every action in the app.

 - Having a data type of all actions in your feature also makes it possible to write exhaustive tests on every aspect of your feature.
-Using something known as a ``TestStore`` you can emulate user flows by sending it actions and asserting how state changes each step of the way.
+Using something known as a [``TestStore``](https://pointfreeco.github.io/swift-composable-architecture/main/documentation/composablearchitecture/teststore) you can emulate user flows by sending it actions and asserting how state changes each step of the way.
 And further, you must also assert on how effects feed their data back into the system by asserting on actions received:

   ```swift
   store.send(.refreshButtonTapped) {